Ask an RU

 A company may offer a choice of ways to pay taxes at vesting, or it may use a single mandatory method.
 The most common practice is taking the amount from the newly delivered shares by surrendering stock back to the company.
 This holds or “tenders” shares to cover the taxes under a net-settlement process, and company cash is used for the payroll tax deposit.

-The guidelines around using restricted stock units as qualifying income are not terribly complex but below we’ve outlined some key takeaways.
+The guidelines around using restricted stock units as qualifying income are not terribly complex, but we’ve outlined some key takeaways below.

 Freddie Mac Guidelines